submissionfse/DeepLSH/README.md

 ## Contributions

 Our contribution is three-fold.
-(i) Aiming to overcome the problem of deriving LSH functions for stack-trace similarity measures, we propose a generic approach dubbed DeepLSH that learns and provides a family of binary hash functions that perfectly approximate the locality-sensitive property to retrieve efficiently and rapidly near-duplicate stack traces.
+- Aiming to overcome the problem of deriving LSH functions for stack-trace similarity measures, we propose a generic approach dubbed DeepLSH that learns and provides a family of binary hash functions that perfectly approximate the locality-sensitive property to retrieve efficiently and rapidly near-duplicate stack traces.
-(ii) Technically, we design a deep Siamese neural network architecture to perform end-to-end hashing with an original objective loss function based on the locality-sensitive property preserving with appropriate regularizations to cope with the binarization problem of optimizing non-smooth loss functions.
+- Technically, we design a deep Siamese neural network architecture to perform end-to-end hashing with an original objective loss function based on the locality-sensitive property preserving with appropriate regularizations to cope with the binarization problem of optimizing non-smooth loss functions.
-(iii) We demonstrate through our experimental study the effectiveness and scalability of DeepLSH to yield near-duplicate crash reports under a dozen of similarity metrics.
+- We demonstrate through our experimental study the effectiveness and scalability of DeepLSH to yield near-duplicate crash reports under a dozen of similarity metrics.
 We successfully compare to standard LSH techniques (MinHash and SimHash), and the most relevant deep hashing baselineon a large real-world dataset that we make available.

 ## How DeepLSH works?